MCL Tear Collinsville, IL

 • Direct Impact or Trauma:

-• Contact Sports: Football, soccer, and hockey players in Collinsville, IL often experience direct blows to the outer knee, leading to overstretching or tearing of the inner knee.
+• Contact Sports: Football, soccer, and hockey players in Collinsville, IL often experience direct blows to the outer knee, causing the inner knee to overstretch or tear.

-• Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
-Imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.
+• Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
+Muscle imbalances between the quadriceps and hamstrings destabilize the knee, increasing MCL strain.

-• Inadequate Warm-Up or Flexibility: Skipping warm-up exercises before engaging in physical activity can leave the MCL less prepared to handle sudden movements.
+• Inadequate Warm-Up or Flexibility: Skipping warm-up exercises before engaging in physical activity renders the MCL less ready to handle abrupt movements.
 Tight muscles around the knee can increase the likelihood of overstretching the MCL during activity.

 • Age-Related Factors: As people age, the ligaments can lose some of their elasticity and strength, raising tear risk.